Environmental Engineering

 Offered Either Fall or Spring; Lecture hours:3,Other:2

 Introduction to behavior and design of steel structures and elements, including tension members, compression members, beams, beam-columns and connections.
 Limit states design philosophy is emphasized through the use of AISC specifications.
-Design loads according to contemporary standards, and international building codes.
+Design loads according to contemporary standards and international building codes.
+Prerequisite: CEEG 300.
+Open to juniors only.
+Civil Engineering and Environmental Engineering majors only.

 CEEG 406.
 Design of Concrete Structures.
 1 Credit.